 So, Wednesday, April 28, 2021, started out as any other day.

-They do still do that, right?
+They still do that, right?

-Now the weatherman was starting to alert us that hail was on its way and I start to have tiny pellets of it hitting all my windows.
+Now the weatherman was starting to alert us that hail was on its way -and I start to have tiny pellets of it hitting all my windows.
 He had an alarm in his voice you never want to hear, telling us to be prepared – we have rotation on the ground, very large hail coming your way, and get prepared to go to safety quick.

 I could literally, see the storm forming in front of me with a lighter sky on the right, where it had pulled the dark clouds in, and on the left was gray.
 But in the very middle was this giant, angry, black ball of swirling hail and debris.